Modern Japanese Cuisine

 USA Today, July 2015

-Today, you can find Chef Richardson back in Vegas, as Executive Chef and the culinary mastermind behind the modern Japanese and sushi restaurant 172, located inside the Rio Hotel and Casino.
-Together with his partner, owner Tony Sgro, Chef Richardson has developed a unique cutting edge menu of offerings which include the Omakase dining experience at the Chef’s table.
-172 has vowed to redefine both the music and culinary experience in Las Vegas, with only the highest quality and freshest offerings.
+Today, you can find Chef Richardson back in Vegas, as Executive Chef and the culinary mastermind behind the modern Japanese and sushi restaurant Sushi Joe's, located at 4700 Maryland Pkwy Suite 125.
+Chef Richardson has developed a unique cutting edge menu of offerings which include the Omakase dining experience at the Chef’s table.
+Sushi Joe's has vowed to redefine the casual culinary experience in Las Vegas, with only the highest quality and freshest offerings.

 "Modern Japanese Cuisine"